 Translations for Indie Authors.
-Excellent way to give another life to your Book
+Excellent way to give another life to your book

-There is only one way to turn one book into many, and it is to TRANSLATE.
+There is only one way to turn one book into many, and it is to translate.

-Yet, the amount of books that never gets a chance to be translated is enormous.
+Yet, the amount of books that never get a chance to be translated is enormous.
 It is even more so in the world of Indie Authors and their baby books.
 If you want to taste how truly dramatic this is, imagine ocean of books, drifting away from the starving hearts of its potential readers.

 Imagine Shakespeare, drowned in among those drifting away waters of words.

 Imagine Kafka, never crossing the border of Germany.

 As a Russian/English speaking person, I’ve read dozens and dozens of books, some of them written by my favorite American/British Indie Authors, that will more likely never be translated, and therefore will stay in that ocean, drifting away from 265 million people speaking Russian language forever.

 Here are three reasons:

 Unfortunately, it is true.
 Price for a book translation bites.
 Depending on geographic region and type of book genre, it usually costs a minimum of 12 cents per word, which at the end gives us a price around 7,500 dollars for a book of 60,000 words.